txrun/snake-tutorial/README.md

 ####The Game Loop####
 An important aspect while implementing any game is the game loop.
 A game loop pumps the game forward.
 Here, there is a function which implements the game loop called gameLoop(). gameLoop() renders and initialises the snake, renders the snake after each step it has taken, renders the food and displays the score - all this done as long as the value of the global boolean variable isGameLive is ‘true’.
-The variable isGameLive comes in handy when game needs to exit from the game loop when the snake dies from collision.
+The variable isGameLive comes in handy when the game needs to exit from the game loop when the snake dies from a collision.
 The gameLoop() is called at regular intervals using the setInterval() method.
 The drawSnake() method is moved into the gameLoop().

 ###Move the snake along the X & Y axes###
-Next we have to animate the snake - make it move along the two axes of the canvas using keystrokes for the different directions.
+Next, we have to animate the snake - make it move along the two axes of the canvas using keystrokes for the different directions.
 Here we will be using the WASD keys to make the snake move up, left, down, and right along the canvas.

 When the game starts, by default the snake should be moving right.
-For this purpose we have a global variable currentDirection assigned with the value "right".
+For this purpose, we have a global variable currentDirection assigned with the value "right".
 Now for each value of currentDirection(left, right, up or down) we need respective conditions so the snake takes up or follows that direction.
-These conditions for direction of movement of the snake is written in the function makeNextMove().
+These conditions for the direction of movement of the snake is written in the function makeNextMove().
 The change in direction is employed using the position of the head of the snake which is obtained using the snakeHead() method.

 ```
 function snakeHead(snakeArray) {